September 14, 2017

 Such is the cataclysmic force of John Coltrane’s music, new-comers and devotees alike must practice a degree of mindfulness when approaching his records.
 Social setting must be taken into account, menial tasks set aside and heavy machinery switched to stand-by.

-A saxophonist in the Coltrane mould, Binker Golding has selected five recordings for particular scrutiny, highlighting the do’s and definitely do not’s specfic to each LP.
+A saxophonist in the Coltrane mould, Binker Golding has selected five recordings for particular scrutiny, highlighting the do’s and definitely do not’s specific to each LP.

 The man behind one of the year’s most ferociously astute jazz recordings Journey To The Mountain of Forever with drummer Moses Boyd (whose new solo EP appeared on The Vinyl Factory this summer), Golding’s trio will perform live at Commune’s special screening of new John Coltrane documentary Chasing Trane at Dalston’s Rio Cinema this weekend.